Mcoins: Building a relatable rewards language

 Usability testing: what held, what didn't

-I designed and ran a 15-person usability test in November 2024 — three cohorts, two tasks, eight metrics.
+I designed and ran a 15-person usability test- three cohorts and two tasks.
 The test was semi-moderated with participants segmented by product history and reward familiarity.

 100K+ users earned.
 The earn engine worked at scale.